Courses and requirements

 Students are also required to meet the English language requirements of the University and prerequisites for chosen majors.

 - The University of Western Australia Foundation Program (UWAFP) ®

-The program is taught at the University’s Claremont site, only three kilometres from the Perth campus.
-All students have access to UWA facilities and student services such as the University’s Reid Library, the UWA Student Guild, internet services, student support services, cafes and sporting facilities.
-Program start dates: January, April, July and October.
+Students have access to UWA facilities and student services such as the University’s Reid Library, the UWA Student Guild, internet services, student support services, cafes and sporting facilities.
+Program start dates: February, June and October.